This page is dedicated to the Latching-on method that works for you.

-There may be many reasons why your baby cannot latch on for the time being.
-Breastfeeding might not be working out at the moment, but you need to be prepared for your baby when your baby decides he/she is ready.
-The "Womanly art of breastfeeding" by la leche league talks about the THREE KEEPS.
+There may be many reasons your baby cannot latch on for the time being.
+Breastfeeding might not be working out at the moment, but you need to be prepared for your baby when your baby decides they are ready.
+The "Womanly art of breastfeeding" by la Leche league talks about the THREE KEEPS.

-- Keep your milk flowing - The first few days and weeks after your baby's birth are very important in determining the amount of milk you will produce later on.
-If your baby is not nursing or is not breastfeeding exclusively, you will need to hand express and/or pump.
-This will ensure that you still have enough milk for your baby when he/she finally decides to nurse.
+- Keep your milk flowing - The first few days and weeks after your baby's birth are very important in determining the amount of milk you will produce later.
+If your baby is not nursing or is not breastfeeding exclusively, you will need to hand express and pump.
+This will ensure that you still have enough milk for your baby when they finally decide to nurse.
 Some mothers are forced to pump exclusively for a while.